 i- Poor drainage system:

-Poor drainage system can’t supply water inside the soil easily moreover it creates water logging and encourage soil-borne diseases.
+Poor drainage systems can’t supply water inside the soil easily.
+Moreover, it creates water logging and encourages soil-borne diseases.

 Besides, after heavy rain or deep irrigation, it may wash out all of your surface fertilizers and soil nutrients or even log the water.